Blog Post

 The costs are business costs that you would likely pay to a WordPress website designer anyway.

-Is WordPress.com suitable for Graphic Designers that supply websites?
-Or those providing websites that want avoid involvement with hosting services?
-Yes, I think the new Business Plan it is a really good way to set your clients up, and relatively easily.
+Is WordPress.com suitable for graphic designers who supply websites?
+Or those providing websites that want to avoid involvement with hosting services?
+Yes, we think the new Business Plan is a really good way to set your clients up, and relatively easily.
 Just be aware of the email issue covered above.

-A disadvantage I can see is that if you come to monetise the website through Ads – you can only use WordAds and you must pay a commission fee to WordPress.
+A disadvantage we can see is that if you choose to monetise the website through Ads, you can only use WordAds, and you must pay a commission fee to WordPress.

 WordPress.org

-As a non-website designer, the initial setup of WordPress.org looks very complicated.
+As a non-website designer, the initial setup of WordPress.org seems complicated.

 You have to purchase a domain name and hosting.
 Then install WordPress on the server.

-The advantage of the self hosted WordPress, WordPress.org is that once you are setup there are no ongoing fees to WordPress.
+The advantage of self-hosted WordPress (WordPress.org) is that once you are set up, there are no ongoing fees to WordPress.
 WordPress.org is free, open source software.

 What you pay for using WordPress.org is: